Stéphane Mbia

 Stéphane Mbia Etoundi (born 20 May 1986) is a Cameroonian professional footballer who plays as a defensive midfielder or defender.

 He played 179 games and scored nine goals in Ligue 1 over nine seasons playing for Rennes, Marseille and Toulouse.
 He spent two years at Sevilla, winning the Europa League in both.

-Mbia played for Cameroon 68 times from 2005 to 2016 and scored five goals for the national team.
+He also played for Cameroon 68 times from 2005 to 2016 and scored five goals for the national team.
 He was included in the squads for the 2008 Olympics, two Africa Cup of Nations tournaments and two FIFA World Cups.

 Club career

 Rennes

 Born in Yaoundé, Mbia made his debut for the Rennes first team during the 2005–06 season, going on to make a handful of appearances over the campaign.
 The Cameroonian scored his first Ligue 1 goal in November 2006 against the incumbent French champions Lyon.

 On 18 April 2007, Mbia was abused by Lyon player Milan Baroš.
 This led to disciplinary action being taken against Baroš by the French Football Federation, who banned the striker for three matches.